Jose Miranda Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 6.9 K/9, the worst in the league.
+- The seven strikeouts per nine innings put together by the Nationals pitching staff ranks last in the league.

-- The Nationals have a 4.50 team ERA that ranks 18th among all league pitching staffs.
+- The Nationals' 4.37 team ERA ranks 15th across all MLB pitching staffs.

-- Nationals pitchers combine to rank 16th in baseball in home runs given up (22 total, 1.2 per game).
+- Nationals pitchers combine to surrender 23 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Williams makes the start for the Nationals, his fourth of the season.
-He is 1-1 with a 3.52 ERA and nine strikeouts in 15 1/3 innings pitched.
+- Kuhl (0-1) gets the starting nod for the Nationals in his fourth start of the season.
+He has an 8.59 ERA in 14 2/3 innings pitched, with nine strikeouts.

-- In his last outing on Friday against the Cleveland Guardians, the righty tossed five innings, giving up one earned run while surrendering four hits.
+- The righty last appeared on Saturday against the Cleveland Guardians, when he threw 4 2/3 innings, allowing five earned runs while giving up seven hits.

-- The 30-year-old has put up an ERA of 3.52, with 5.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .254 against him.
+- The 30-year-old has an ERA of 8.59, with 5.5 strikeouts per nine innings, in three games this season.
+Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.